CoSounders/reapack/readme.md

 ## Details

-Details out packages and scripts can be found in the corresponding folders.
+Details about packages and scripts can be found in the corresponding folders.

 ## Code notes

 * general information on reascript can be found [here](https://www.reaper.fm/sdk/reascript/reascript.php).
 * extensive information on all things [reascript](https://github.com/ReaTeam/Doc)
+* git for [reapack-index](https://github.com/cfillion/reapack-index) which is used to update the database